Configure MySQL¶

 Set

-in the server’s Pillar file:mysql: configuration: redmine
+mysql.configurationin the server’s Pillar file:mysql: configuration: myconfig

-Set up backups#
+Set up backups¶

-Create and configure a S3 backup bucket
+Create and configure an S3 backup bucket

 Configure the AWS CLI

-in the server’s Pillar file, for example:mysql: backup: location: ocp-redmine-backups/database
+In the server’s Pillar file, set